Language

 Incandescent Lamps

-Incandescent lamps come in several varieties, including standard bulbs which were one ubiquitous for home lighting, halogen lamps, and special types like krypton/xenon each with slight variations in efficiency, lifespan, and light quality.
+Incandescent lamps come in several varieties, including standard bulbs which were once ubiquitous for home lighting, halogen lamps, and special types like krypton/xenon each with slight variations in efficiency, lifespan, and light quality.
 These lamps can be recognized by their characteristic warm glow and high heat output, the latter making them less efficient and thus not recommended for grow lighting.

 Still they’re used in various applications such as stage lighting, heat lamps, vintage-style decorative lighting, cars and home appliances.
 Despite their differences, all incandescent lamps operate on the same basic principle of heating a filament in a gas filled bulb to produce light.